mithilmudaliyar/My_Portfolio/README.txt

-This portfolio is truly made using HTML,
+This portfolio is truly made using HTML, CSS and JavaScript.

 Owner: https://github.com/mithilmudaliyar